-PART IV - MARKET OVERVIEW
+PART VII - MARKET OVERVIEW

 The following information relating to the Group has been provided for background purposes only.
-Unless indicated otherwise, the market, economic and industry data set out in this Part IV - "Market Overview" and in this Registration Document constitutes the Company's analysis and best estimates.
-The Company confirms that all third-party data contained in this Registration Document has been accurately reproduced and, so far as the Company is aware and able to ascertain, no facts have been omitted that would render the reproduced information inaccurate or misleading.
-Investors should read this Part IV - "Market Overview" in conjunction with the more detailed information contained in this Registration Document including in Part I - "Risk Factors".
+Unless indicated otherwise, the market, economic and industry data set out in this Part VII - "Market Overview" and in this Prospectus constitutes the Company's analysis and best estimates.
+The Company confirms that all third-party data contained in this Prospectus has been accurately reproduced and, so far as the Company is aware and able to ascertain, no facts have been omitted that would render the reproduced information inaccurate or misleading.
+Investors should read this Part VII - "Market Overview" in conjunction with the more detailed information contained in this Prospectus including in Part II - "Risk Factors".

 The Group expects to participate in the global market for reinsurance.
-The Directors and the Proposed Director believe that the current market backdrop described below presents an opportunity for Conduit as a new reinsurance start-up business.
-The Directors and the Proposed Director believe that the past several years of high losses have contributed to a reduction in appetite from incumbent market participants for reinsurance underwriting, and that this trend has been exacerbated by the COVID-19 pandemic.
+The Directors believe that the current market backdrop described below presents an opportunity for Conduit as a new reinsurance start-up business.
+The Directors believe that the past several years of high losses have contributed to a reduction in appetite from incumbent market participants for reinsurance underwriting, and that this trend has been exacerbated by the COVID-19 pandemic.
 The Group intends to capitalise on this perceived opportunity in the market.